Duck

 This shot

 was taken during the construction of Osprey, When completed, the gudgeons on the body of the rudder will be concealed by the mahogany rudder cheeks.
-This photo is one of a series from the Duck Trap Wherry construction CD that we hope to have out sometime in October.
+This photo is one of a series from the Duck Trap Wherry construction CD.
+To download the installation page, just click on the link below...
+Rudder Hardware Installation Page

 |